spacetelescope/jwst/docs/jwst/straylight/main.rst

 The basic idea of the stray-light removal algorithm is to deal with the smooth component of the stray-light only.
-Due to the extended nature of the stray-light we use the detected signal in the slice gaps, where nominally no photons should it the detectors, and assume that all detected light is the stray-light.
+Due to the extended nature of the stray-light we use the detected signal in the slice gaps, where nominally no photons should hit the detectors, and assume that all detected light is the stray-light.
 Using this measurement, we can interpolate the gap flux within the slice to estimate the amount of the stray-light in the slice.